sshi100/urllookup/README.md

 DOCKER_ORG_ID
 DOCKERHUB_USER
 DOCKERHUB_PASSWORD
-KUBECONFIG_DATA:
+KUBECONFIG_DATA
 ```
-KUBECONFIG_DATA can be retrieved by running:
+in which, KUBECONFIG_DATA can be retrieved by running:
 `k8 config view --minify --flatten | base64`